wzulfikar/lifelog/draft/README.md

     - https://scotch.io/tutorials/automate-your-tasks-easily-with-gulp-js

 ---
 Sami!
-Can you generate documentation for t?
+Can you generate documentation for this?
 sami: http://fabien.potencier.org/sami-yet-another-php-api-documentation-generator.html